leotrs/erdos/content/reprs/adjmatrix.md

 ## Expansion Questions

 1. Consider the adjacency matrix of an undirected graph.
-What can you say about the entries at row `i`, column `j`, as compared to the entry at row `j`, column `i`?
-What if the graph is undirected?
+    1. What can you say about the entry at row `i`, column `j`, as compared to the entry at row `j`, column `i`?
+    2. What if the graph is undirected?
+    3. How might your answer to 1.1 affect the solution to the above problem, assuming that the graph is undirected?
 2. For a given node `u` in the example network, compute the degree of `u` using only the adjacency matrix.
 3. Compute the density of the example network using only its adjacency